the Chromium logo

 The ChromeOS team strives to provide a computing experience that's secure by default.
 That is, using a ChromeOS device to get things done, or browse the web, or run Android apps should not require the user to be a security expert.
 Importantly, ChromeOS deploys defenses against both persistent compromises (i.e. those which could survive a reboot of the device) and non-persistent compromises which exist only within an active session.

-The Chrome browser in ChromeOS brings security features like renderer process sandboxing, Safe Browsing, and Site Isolation, which provide protections against non-persistent compromises: its harder for malicious webpages to compromise the OS.
+The Chrome browser in ChromeOS brings security features like renderer process sandboxing, Safe Browsing, and Site Isolation, which provide protections against non-persistent compromises: it's harder for malicious webpages to compromise the OS.
 These features are enabled by default, and protect all Chrome users, including those on ChromeOS.
 For ChromeOS users, Verified boot means increased protection from persistent compromises: even in the unlikely case that a device is successfully attacked by a malicious webpage or potentially harmful application, all it takes to go back to a known-good state is a simple reboot: no need to reinstall anything.
 This makes ChromeOS devices significantly less suceptible to viruses and malware.

 ChromeOS users can share the device with others without worrying that they will have access to your data: once you log out, your data is encrypted with a key tied to your password.